AdamRJensen/adamrjensen.github.io/posts/gsoc_project_intro.md

 And why would I do that you ask?
 Well first of all I am a bit of a solar geek, but more importantly, solar resource data is essential to every step, from the preliminary design stage (where accurate data is crucial to determine the profitability of a project) to post-project completion during plant operation (where solar resource assessment is used to forecast and verify system performance).

-While pvlib currently has capabilities for reading a number of different file formats and supports access to sources for solar resource data, the library currently only supports direct access to a few of the many available sources and only covers a limited part of the world, primarily focusing on North America.
+pvlib currently supports direct access to a few of the many available sources and only covers a limited part of the world, primarily focusing on North America.

 ## Data sources
-The aim of this project is to extend the current capabilities of the iotools within pvlib python, by developing harmonized access functions for all major open-source solar resource databases and filetypes, including:
+During the project I'llb be adding functions to the iotools within pvlib python, that will allow users to retrieve data from the following datasets (in addition to the existing ones):
 - [Baseline Surface Radiation Network (BSRN)](https://bsrn.awi.de/)
 - [ERA5 from ECMWF](https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5)
 - [MERRA2 from NASA](https://gmao.gsfc.nasa.gov/reanalysis/MERRA-2/)